RobinBrouwer/gritter/README.md

 You can use this gem by putting the following inside your Gemfile:

-    gem "gritter", "0.6.3"
+    gem "gritter", "1.0.0"

-You can also install this as a plugin with the following command:

-    rails plugin install git://github.com/RobinBrouwer/gritter.git

-This is a Rails 3 gem.
-When you're using Rails 2 you should use version 0.3 (this is a plugin):
+This is a Rails 3.1 gem.
+Are you using Rails 3.0 or lower?
+Check out the ['old' branch on Github](https://github.com/RobinBrouwer/gritter/tree/edge).
+Want support for IE6?

-    script/plugin install git://github.com/RobinBrouwer/gritter.git -r 'tag v0.3'

-## Rails 3.1 installation

-Gritter now also supports Rails 3.1, thanks to [finist](https://github.com/finist).
-Adding the JavaScript and CSS files is accomplished in a different way, because of the new 'assets' folder inside /app.
+Also check out that branch, because the newer version of gritter inside this gem dropped support for it.

 Add the following to `/app/assets/javascripts/application.js`: